we’re looking for a new Community engagement coordinator

 Physical and Mental Demands

-- Ability to set and maintain boundaries: this can be emotionally intense work and the Executive Director must access support in ways that do not violate confidentiality.
+- Must be able to set and maintain boundaries: this can be emotionally intense work and the Community Engagement Coordinator must access support in ways that do not violate confidentiality.

-Submit a cover letter and your resume by email to the Hiring Committee by 5:00 PM on May 19, 2021.
-We are grateful for all interest in this position, and only candidates selected for an interview will be contacted.
+Submit a cover letter and your resume by email to the Hiring Committee by 5:00 PM on September 17, 2021.
+We are grateful for all interest in this position, but only candidates selected for an interview will be contacted.